Avocado Brownies that are SUPER easy and delicious!

-- Line a small baking dish (I used a 5×7 Pyrex or a loaf pan) with parchment paper.
+- Line a small baking dish, like a loaf pan with parchment paper.

-- In the bowl of your blender or food processor combine all of the ingredients.
+- In the bowl of your food processor combine all of the ingredients.

-- Use a spatula to transfer the batter to the baking dish and smooth it out evenly.
+- Use the spatula to transfer the batter to the baking dish and smooth it out evenly.

-- Top with fun things if you wish.
+- Top with fun things.
 I’m partial to chocolate chips!

 - Remove from the oven and let it cool for 15 minutes before handling.